Tuesday, 7 October 2025

 Then as now, it seems that a nice house such as the rectory will always attract the attention of ne'er-do-wells and indeed, early in the morning of 6th December 1849, a 19-year old by the name of Thomas Godden from Strood broke into the rectory and stole a variety of small trinkets.
 He was soon apprehended by Robert Sampson, the local constable, and the stolen goods recovered.
 Godden was sent for trial and in March 1850 was sentenced to seven years' transportation.

 It was during Shaw's tenure that the Rectory and its grounds became a centre for social events, initially to raise funds for the Rector's ambitious plans for the rebuilding of the church (which were to come to fruition in 1866).
-These events were, however, initially very much for "the elite", which is how the attendees of a "GRAND FANCY BAZAAR for the sale of LADIES' WORK' (which was held in the Rectory grounds on the 15th and 16th of June 1853 and which was to raise £150) were described in Maidstone Journal and Kentish Advertiser reports from June 1853.
+These events were, however, initially very much for "the elite", which is how the attendees of a "GRAND FANCY BAZAAR for the sale of LADIES' WORK" (which was held in the Rectory grounds on the 15th and 16th of June 1853 and which was to raise £150) were described in one local newspaper report at the time.

 In 1858, Canon Shaw spent another £600 on the Rectory, enlarging the drawing room and adding a kitchen and over-room extension, as well as enlarging the stables and the coach house.
 The stable block was situated alongside the old Parsonage in Bush Road.
 The Rectory had an extensive garden and in 1875, the Rectory stable was converted into a gardener’s house at a cost of £162-11s-2d.